 Reduced urination or change in colour is a result of a lack of water in your body.
 It’s a known fact that your kidney requires water to function effectively and to get rid of the toxins present in your system.
 When your body is deprived of water, your kidney will retain more water leading to reduced urination.
 You need to start drinking more water if there’s decreased urination or a change in colour.

 9. Muscle Pains & Joint Aches

 If you’re facing muscle pains or joint aches, start drinking more water.
 As the cartilages present in your body are made up of 80% water.
 If your body fails to deliver a sufficient amount of water, the cartilages become weak and cause the bones to grind against each other.

-If you’re tired all the time despite a quality sleep, it’s high time you drink glass water to charge your body and get that energy back.
-Water deprived body tries to preserve energy leading to dizziness and tiredness.
+If you’re tired all the time despite quality sleep, it’s high time you drink a glass of water to charge your body and get that energy back.
+The water-deprived body tries to preserve energy leading to dizziness and tiredness.

 5 Tips To Drink More Water

 1. Set Yourself A Daily Goal